nonlocal-lia/fake_news_detector/README.md

 ![real bigram cloud](./images/EDA/bigram_freq_real_cloud.png)
 ![fake bigram cloud](./images/EDA/bigram_freq_fake_cloud.png)

 A LDA model was used to categorize the articles into topic, the topics align quite reasonably with the known sources.
 A grid search between 5 and 10 categories was used to select the optimal number of topic clusters.
-Below we can see the clustering using pyLDAvis
+Below we can see the clustering using pyLDAvis, for an interactive version consult the EDA notebook or, even better, the [streamlit app](https://share.streamlit.io/nonlocal-lia/fake_news_detector_streamlit/front_end.py)

 ![pyLDAvis](./images/EDA/pyLDAvis.png)